Command : RETREAT

 x,y

-the ship's current location (relative to your capital),
+the ship's current location,

 flt